CamunasLab/website/content/authors/kajsa/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-  - Postdoctoral Researchers
+  # - Research Assistants
-  - Members
+  # - Members
 ---

-Alana Mullins is a Postdoctoral Scholar in the lab since 2025.
+Paolo Valentini is a research assistant in the lab since 2025.